ShakeelRaja/Statistical-Experiments/README.md

 **Blocking** allows collection of similar experimental units to form a relatively **Homogeneous** group.
 > A data set is homogeneous if it is made up of things (i.e. people, cells or traits) that are similar to each other.
 A block is also a replicate.
-The main purpose of the principle of local control is to increase the efficiency of an experimental design by decreasing the Experimental Error.
-The point to remember here is that the term local control should not be confused with the word control.
-The word control in experimental design is used for a treatment which does not receive any treatment when we need to find out the effectiveness of other treatments through comparison.
+The main idea behind local control is to increase the efficiency of an experimental design by decreasing the Experimental Error.

 Read more: https://www.emathzone.com/tutorials/basic-statistics/basic-principles-of-experimental-designs.html#ixzz5H4fyufm2